CoryMcCartan/PL94171/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This resubmission makes three more functions \donttest, as explained below, because CRAN Windows machines may occasionally be slow to read in example data, creating suprious NOTEs in example data, creating suprious NOTEs.

 * Examples are \donttest in manyfunctions because they require moderately large files to be downloaded from the Internet, taking more than 5-10 seconds on average, or because CRAN Windows machines are slow to read in the